dokka-nandini/Research/README.md

 📌 Well-versed candidates with strong technical skills are required.
 📌 Immediate joiners are preferred.
-📌 Course completion is mandatory.  i don't know who is that *Apply Here* - https://forms.gle/iujH78BaZxxEWPig7 The form BESANT TECHNOLOGIES- RAJAJINAGAR MAIN BRANCH is no longer accepting responses.closed ok leave it nenu inka cheynu bye 7
+📌 Course completion is mandatory.  i don't know who is that *Apply Here* - https://forms.gle/iujH78BaZxxEWPig7 The form BESANT TECHNOLOGIES- RAJAJINAGAR MAIN BRANCH is no longer accepting responses.closed all ok na brain undha tell what happened who is it